OpenQDev/OpenQ-OSSClient/README.md

 # OpenQ-OSSClient

-The OpenQ-OSSClient is composed of the `OSSClient` which uses a `TokenQueue`
+The OpenQ-OSSClient is composed of the `OSSClient` which uses a `TokenQueue`.

 ## OSSClient